CRAZFREE/CRAZFREE/README.md

 Analyzed malware reports, developed hashes, and compressed malware files as part of Open Malware Research.
 Set up an NFS server and database, integrated with the website for seamless data management.
-🤖 Undergraduate Project | Simulating Personality BOT (SimpBOT) August 2020 - June 2021 | Supervisor: Dr. M. Vinoth Kumar

-Executed word-level and character-level models, achieving 82.65% accuracy in Hindi abusive language detection.
-Integrated ReactJS and DialogFlow with Webhooks for real-time sentiment analysis.
-Trained the bot to detect abusive language and aggressiveness using profile-based representations.
-📊 Undergraduate Minor Project | Student Performance Analysis August 2020 - June 2021 | Supervisor: BhavyaShree H L

-Demonstrated a 14%–15% improvement in placement outcomes from the 2018-2019 season to the 2019-2020 season.
-Designed a database in MySQL to store and organize student information, including courses, semesters, years, and marks.
 🛠️ Course Projects
 CS6023 GPU Programming (Instructor: Rupesh Nasre) Improved execution time by 40%–60% through parallel processing over sequential methods.